tier4/tier4_perception_dataset/docs/tasks/interpolate.md

     - `width` ..._No update_
     - `height` ..._No update_
     - `timestamp` ..._No update_
-    - `is_key_frame` ...Set `True` if there is corresponding an interpolated `sample`
+    - `is_key_frame` ...Set `True` if there is a corresponding interpolated `sample`
     - `next` ..._No update_
     - `prev` ..._No update_
 - **sample.json**
-  - Add new record with the interpolated `timestamp`.
+  - Add a new record with the interpolated `timestamp`.
   - Update `next/prev` token in the original record if there are any new records around at its `timestamp`.
     - `token` ..._No update_
     - `timestamp` ..._No update_
     - `scene_token` ..._No update_
-    - `next` ...Update if there is new next record
+    - `next` ...Update if there is a new next record
-    - `prev` ...Update if there is new previous record
+    - `prev` ...Update if there is a new previous record
 - **sample_annotation.json**
-  - Add new record interpolating `translation/rotation/velocity/acceleration` with the corresponding timestamp
+  - Add a new record interpolating `translation/rotation/velocity/acceleration` with the corresponding timestamp
   - Update `next/prev` token in the original record if there are any new records around at its `timestamp`.
     - `token` ..._No update_
     - `sample_token` ...Fill with the corresponding token of `sample`
     - `instance_token` ..._No update_
     - `attribute_tokens` ..._No update_
-    - `visibility_token` ...Set same value with the latest previous original `sample_annotation` for same instance
+    - `visibility_token` ...Set the same value with the latest previous original `sample_annotation` for the same instance
     - `translation` ...Interpolate with `CUBIC_SPLINE`
     - `velocity` ...Interpolate with `CUBIC_SPLINE` if not `None`
     - `acceleration` ...Interpolate with `CUBIC_SPLINE` if not `None`
-    - `size` ...Set same value with the latest previous original `sample_annotation` for same instance
+    - `size` ...Set the same value with the latest previous original `sample_annotation` for the same instance
     - `rotation` ...Interpolate with `SLERP`
-    - `num_lidar_pts` ...Set same value with the latest previous original `sample_annotation` for same instance
+    - `num_lidar_pts` ...Set the same value with the latest previous original `sample_annotation` for the same instance
-    - `num_radar_pts` ...Set same value with the latest previous original `sample_annotation` for same instance
+    - `num_radar_pts` ...Set the same value with the latest previous original `sample_annotation` for the same instance
-    - `next` ...Update if there is new next record
+    - `next` ...Update if there is a new next record
-    - `prev` ...Update if there is new previous record
+    - `prev` ...Update if there is a new previous record

 ## Quick Start